 Degrees and Programs

-Master of Arts (Catholic Philosophical Studies) (MACPS)
+Master of Arts in Catholic Philosophical Studies Program (MACPS)

 1. To obtain the intellectual formation necessary for further theological education;